Sprague-Grundy values and complexity for LCTR: Misère LCTR, truncation, and

 As discussed in \cref{sec:imgames}, it is in general difficult to analyze misère play of a given combinatorial game.
 Nevertheless, in this section we show that misère LCTR can be analyzed using Sprague-Grundy theory.
 In fact, \King{} is misère LCTR without its terminal positions. \begin{lemma} Let $\lambda\neq \br{}$ be a partition.
 Then $\lambda$ corresponds to a $\P$-position in misère LCTR if and only if it corresponds to a $\P$-position in \King{} (under normal play). \end{lemma} \begin{proof}

-By the definition of $\P$ and $\N$ positions (\cref{def:PN-recursion}), all empty subpositions $\br{}$ in misère LCTR belong to $\N$ while all corners are in $\P$.
+By the definition of $\P$ and $\N$ positions (\cref{def:PN-recursion}), all subpositions $\br{}$ in misère LCTR belong to $\N$ while all subpositions $\br{1}$ are in $\P$.
 For \King{}, we have that all corners are in $\P$.
 Recall that empty partition $\br{}$ is not valid input partition for the game \King{}.

 Now consider either of the games (misère LCTR or \King{}) played on a row $\br{c}$, $c>1$, and observe that such a game belongs to $\N$ if and only if the same game played on $(c-1)$ belongs to $\P$.
 The same arguments hold for the case of the column game, when either game is played on the partition $\br{1^r},r>1$.
 We conclude that the membership in $\N$ or $\P$ coincides for both games, whenever played on a column, or on a row partition.